What is Mottled Skin?

 Mottling is blotchy, red-purplish marbling of the skin.
 Mottling most frequently occurs first on the feet, then travels up the legs.

-Mottling skin occurs before death, usually during the final week of life.
-Although in some cases it can occur earlier.
+Mottling of skin before death is common and usually occurs during the final week of life, although in some cases it can occur earlier.
 Mottling is caused by the heart no longer being able to pump blood effectively.
 Because of this, blood pressure drops, causing extremities to feel cool to the touch.
 The skin then starts to become discolored.

 Does mottling hurt?